pranavv0/Terraform-with-Multi-cloud/README.md

 # Terraform-with-Multi-cloud
-Deploy the Wordpress application on Kubernetes and AWS using terraform including the following steps;
+Deploy the Wordpress application on Kubernetes and AWS-RDS using terraform including the following steps;

 1. Write an Infrastructure as code using terraform, which automatically deploy the Wordpress application